Questions To Ask New Business Owners

 It’s not is my price low enough?
 Or if it is reliable enough.
 Do I offer enough features?
 Am I on the right social media channels?
 Is the website cool enough?
 Am I promising enough?

-No, the most important question in marketing any new product to someone who hasn’t purchased the item from you before is, “Do they trust me enough to believe my promises, and spend their money?”
+No, the most important questions to ask new business owners in marketing any new product to someone who hasn’t purchased the item from you before is, “Do they trust me enough to believe my promises, and spend their money?”

 Without that, you have nothing.